 The color BLUE for you at 50% off through 9/30/19.

 Wrap up National Sewing Month with a blue binge!
 Use the code NSM50 for 50% off our blue fabrics, including beautiful silk chiffons, a modal knit, woolens, and more!
-More about the color blue here. ![]() This is our store cat, Suki.
+More about the color blue here.
+Update: Suki is enjoying her well deserved retirement!
+This is our store cat, Suki.
 She is in charge of patrolling the perimeter of the warehouse.
 She is a rescue, and she's actually 11 years old!
 She doesn't sit on the fabric, is not even interested in fabric, but she patrols and peers into corners where occasional "outsiders" might stray.
 She is good at her job!
 Sometimes she sits on the shipping table, because that's where the action is and she doesn't like to miss out.
 (Of course when I tried to get a picture she would not cooperate).
 Store cats and warehouse cats have always been a thing, especially in cities.
 See this article about the "Beloved store cats of San Francisco."
-Use code "NSM50" for 50% off selected groupings throughout the month of September, National Sewing Month!
+And now there's a crowdsourced map! https://www.sfchronicle.com/sf/article/Do-you-know-these-felines-Map-featuring-the-17523396.php |

 exqfabrics.comCall, text, or leave a message...
 24/7 Archives